tigerfarm/work/studio/SendEmail/README.md

     Click [here](https://www.twilio.com/console/functions/configure) for the Twilio Console link.
     I added module, Name: @sendgrid/mail, version: 6.4.0.
-+ Also, in the Twilio Functions [manage page](https://www.twilio.com/console/functions/configure), add your , Key: SENDGRID_API_KEY, Value: your SendGrid API Key that you created above.
++ Also, in the Twilio Functions [manage page](https://www.twilio.com/console/functions/configure), add your SendGrid API key, Key: SENDGRID_API_KEY, Value: your SendGrid API Key that you created above.
-+ Create a Twilio Function that uses the SendGrid SDK to send email messages.
++ Create a Twilio Function that uses the SendGrid SDK to send an email message.
     Click [here](https://github.com/tigerfarm/work/blob/master/functions/emailUsingSendGridSdk.js)
     for the Twilio Function source code.

 + Create a Studio flow.
-The following sample is to forward an SMS messages and an email message.
+The sample is to forward an SMS message as an email message.

 --------------------------------------------------------------------------------
-Studio flow screen print:
+#### Studio Flow Details

 Click [here](Studio-SendEmail.json)
     for the Studio flow JSON that can be used to create your flow.

+The flow receives an incoming SMS.
+The send_message_1 widget forwards the message as an SMS message to mobile phone number.
+The funtion_1 widget calls the Twilio Function to forward the SMS message as an email message.

 <img src="Studio-SendEmail.jpg" width="400"/>